tastyminerals/pretty-d-array/README.md

 └                              ┘
 ```

-Sometimes, you don't need to see complete array but just visualize its structure.
-`prettyArr` truncates big enough arrays to save screen space.
+`prettyArr` also **truncates** big enough arrays to save screen space.
+You can configure max number of elements allowed before truncation.

 ```d
 auto bigArr = [300, 600].iota.int!(1).fuze;
 bigArr.prettyArr.writeln;
 ```

-will truncate the array into the following
+Will truncate the array into the following.

 ```
 ┌                                           ┐